SathwikChadaga/failure-cascade/README.md

 4. gnn-cascade-118-random.ipnyb This notebook performs a hyperparameter sweep on the GNN model for the IEEE118 dataset.

 ## mlmodels folder
 Before running these files, cascade sequence data needs to generated and converted to .npy format and saved in the gnnmodel/data folder.
-The files in this folder use the scikit-learn library.
+The files in this folder use the scikit-learn library (https://scikit-learn.org/stable/).
 The files in this folder also require wandb (https://wandb.ai/site) to perform hyperparameter sweep.

 Once the data is generated properly, the files of this folder can be used for the following purposes:
 1. top-ml.ipnyb This notebook trains ML models.
 If save is enabled, it saves the weights in the mlmodels/models folder.